-- Birth Characteristics view county level statistics for low birthweight infants 500 Cities Asthma and COPD Prevalence This site of the Illinois Department of Public Health provides the user with preterm, low birthweight and very low birthweight statistics as well as other birth-related categories. - 500 Cities Asthma Among Adults over 18 view health outcomes for selected Illinois cities - HUD Rental and Housing Assistance Data view data on assisted housing and subsidies - CDC National Environmental Health ResourcesThis site of the Center for Disease Control and Prevention provides the % of adults over the age of 18 diagnosed with Asthma by City. - CDC National Environmental Health Resources browse major data systems where public health and environmental data is available - Citizen Science scientific work undertaken by the public, often in collaboration with professional scientists and scientific institutions
+- Birth Characteristics view county level statistics for low birthweight infants

+This site of the Illinois Department of Public Health provides the user with preterm, low birthweight and very low birthweight statistics as well as other birth-related categories. - 500 Cities Asthma Among Adults over 18 view health outcomes for selected Illinois cities

-This CDC site allows the user to search data on many categories including birth defects, pesticide exposure, heart disease and cancer.
+This site of the Center for Disease Control and Prevention provides the % of adults over the age of 18 diagnosed with Asthma by City. - CDC National Environmental Health Resources browse major data systems where public health and environmental data is available - This CDC site allows the user to search data on many categories including birth defects, pesticide exposure, heart disease and cancer.